SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-05-15-sw-precache.html.markdown

 As a quick reminder, Service Worker is a feature of Progressive Web Apps, that handles fetching and caching of resources and greatly increases application's performance.

 The Chrome team has released a  module called sw-precache that applies best practices around handling your application's workers and ensuring that your client always serve the newest version of your resources.
-In order to achieve this, sw-precache generates MD5 hashes of all your application's resources and stores them in the worker's file.
+In order to achieve this, sw-precache generates MD5 hashes of all your application's resources and stores them in the worker's file:

 ~~~js
 var PrecacheConfig = [